 - A pond full of sacred lotus (Nelumbo nucifera), whose leaves are incredibly water resistent so drops retain their form on them

 - A mini showcase full of carnivorous plants (and one unfortunate fly, who was in considerably more danger than it could ever imagine).
 Several other showcases dot the facility – one, for example, featured “living stones” – and the gardens include a small tropical plant house

 - The cactus and succulent group: some quite impressive specimens in there

 Tickets & visitor tips

 Entry to the Botanical Garden is free and it’s open more or less every day (closing from late December to early January and if weather conditions are unsuitable).
-Check the university website for full details and more background information on the history and contents.
+Check the university website for full details on opening hours, as well as background information on the history and contents.

 How to get to the Botanical Garden

-Upper Belvedere entrance.
-Follow the directions for (Upper) Belvedere, go to the south gates and walk east a few metres to reach a double entrance – right is the Alpine Gardens (a completely separate entity you have to pay to enter), left the Botanical Garden.
+Upper Belvedere entrance: follow the directions for (Upper) Belvedere, go to the south gates and walk east a few metres to reach a double entrance.
+Right is the Alpine Gardens, left the Botanical Garden.

 Main entrance.
 Follow the directions for (Lower) Belvedere.
 When you’re at the palace entrance, don’t go in but walk southeast along the Rennweg road for another 400 metres or so and you’ll see Praetoriusgasse on your right.
 Go down that street and it takes you to the main entrance.